Downsizing your home for retirement: where to begin

 What are my downsizing options?

-- Renting or buying a smaller house – Renting can give you a taste of downsized living while you spend some time deciding what you really want out of your retirement years.
+Renting can give you a taste of downsized living while you spend some time deciding what you really want out of your retirement years.
 Similarly, buying a new home can give you exactly what you want in a downsized home.
-Just be sure you take financial factors into account (such as stamp duty), and keep your future needs in mind.
+Just be sure you take financial factors into account (such as stamp duty) and other tax considerations, and keep your future needs in mind.
 For example, has the house been designed so that you can ‘age in place’ – giving you options to meet any future accessibility needs.

 ILUs are usually cheaper than similar-sized homes in the same area, although there are other costs associated with living in a retirement village.